-Step 3: Follow steps 4 to 6 from the desktop instructions above, using a mobile web browser to paste the link at DownloadGram and tapping the Download Now button.
+Step 3: Follow steps 2 and 3 from the desktop instructions above, using a mobile web browser to paste the link at DownloadGram and tapping the Download now button.

 The Instagram app doesn’t allow users to download individual photos.
 That hasn’t stopped third-party platforms from creating their own workarounds for the problem, though.
-The question is, are these third-party Instagram apps actually safe, and should you be bypassing Instagram's protections?
+The questions are: are these third-party Instagram apps actually safe, and should you be bypassing Instagram's protections?